SOS598-RDM/deprecated-rdm-meet-R/RprogrammingAssignment.md

 # assignment: R

-Complete the analysis of Airbnb data in the repository assigned to you for the assignment.
-Refer to the instructions and analysis of San Diego Airbnb data for guidance [link](https://github.com/SOS598-RDM/airbnb %>% an-diego).
+Complete the analysis of Airbnb data in the repository assigned to you.
+Refer to the instructions and analysis of San Diego Airbnb data for guidance [link](https://github.com/SOS598-RDM/airbnb-san-diego).

 grading criteria: